Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: Notation, definitions, and assumptions

 with $u_{\low}, u_{\up} \in L^\infty(\Lambda)$, $u_{\low} \leq u_{\up}$ almost everywhere.
 The control action operator

-is linear and bounded. \item A desired state $y_d \in L^\infty(I,L^2(\Omega))$ and the cost parameter $\gamma > 0$ are fixed. \end{enumerate} \end{assumption} Recall Assumption~\ref{ass:optimal-elliptic-regularity-mu} for the conditions on the index $s$.
-We note that this setting allows to incorporate distributed controls (for each $\zeta$), purely time-dependent controls with actuators in $H^{-\zeta,p}_D$ (for each $\zeta$), as well as Neumann boundary control (for $\zeta > \frac{d}{p}$ and $d=2$ only); cf.\ the discussion in~\cite{Bonifacius2018}.
+is linear and bounded. \item A desired state $y_d \in L^\infty(I,L^2(\Omega))$ and the cost parameter $\gamma > 0$ are fixed. \end{enumerate} \end{assumption} We note that this setting allows to incorporate distributed controls (for each $\zeta$), purely time-dependent controls with actuators in $H^{-\zeta,p}_D$ (for each $\zeta$), as well as Neumann boundary control (for $\zeta > \frac{d}{p}$ and $d=2$ only); cf.\ the discussion in~\cite{Bonifacius2018}.

 Next, let us collect the assumptions on the nonlinearity $\Fkal$ in~\eqref{se}. \begin{assumption}[Nonlinear function $\Fkal$] We assume that $\Fkal \colon \W^{1,s}(I,H^{-\zeta,p}_D,\Dkal_\zeta) \to L^s(I,H^{-\zeta,p}_D)$ with the following additional properties: \begin{enumerate}[(i)] \item It is a Volterra map such that $\Fkal - \Fkal(0)$ is Lipschitz continuous on bounded sets $\W^{1,s}(I,H^{-\zeta,p}_D,\Dkal_\zeta) \to L^r(I,H^{-\zeta,p}_D)$ for some $r>s$.